Isle of Bute

 Rothesay photo Copyright © 1994 Corel, The Internet Guide to Scotland and its licensors.
 All rights reserved.
 Not to be downloaded or reproduced.

-One of the most unusual visitor attractions in Rothesay is the award-winning restored Victorian Toilets on the pier.
-Conducted tours are given each day.
+One of the most unusual visitor attractions in Rothesay is the award-winning restored Victorian Toilets on the pier (these are fully functional!).

-Along the promenade, the former Winter Garden in Victoria Street is now home to the tourist information centre - the Isle of Bute Discovery Centre - with exhibitions and displays about the island.
-Tel: 01700 502151.
+Along the promenade, the former 1924 Winter Garden in Victoria Street is now home to the tourist information centre - the Isle of Bute Discovery Centre - with exhibitions and displays about the island.
+Tel: 01700 507043.
 There is also a genealogy centre, a bistro and a cinema.
-Click here for a 360 degree panorama of the exterior.

 The town has lots of accommodation on offer and many shops including a supermarket and a health food store in Victoria Street.
 Don't forget to visit the famous Zaravoni's ice cream shop overlooking the promenade.